stefanoverna/graphql8/guides/subscriptions/ably_implementation.md

 ```

-By using this configuration, you can use GraphQL subscriptions without hosting a push server yourself!
+By using this configuration, you can use GraphQL8 subscriptions without hosting a push server yourself!

 ## Ably setup
 Add `ably-rest` to your `Gemfile`: